anshulsc/Reproduce-Yolo11/README.md

 <p align="center">
   <img src="https://github.com/anshulsc/Reproduce-Yolo11/blob/main/assets/4.png" width="600"/>
 </p>
+<p align="center"><b>Figure 4:</b>  By inspecting the graph at X=20, we can find the benchmark mAP.</p>

-<p align="center"><b>Figure 4:</b> My self-trained model's metrics.
-The performance at epoch 20 is highly comparable to the official model's early-stage performance, validating the reproduction process.</p>
+The performance at epoch 20 is highly comparable to the official model's early-stage performance, validating the reproduction process.

 ---